easyretrofit/retrofit-spring-boot-starter/README.md

     Call<Result> test();
 }
 ```
-pls keep app.test.base-url on your resources config file,
+pls keep app.test.base-url on your resources' config file,
-baseUrl can also be a URL as http://xxx or https://xxx
+baseUrl can also be a URL as http://localhost:8080

 4. add other attributes for  `@RetrofitBuilder`, if you need
 ```